 - Material (optional) - What the product is made from, e.g. plastic, wood, steel

 - Country of Origin (optional) - The two-letter abbreviation (ISO code) for the country of manufacture or production of the product

 - Provided HS Code (optional) - Include an existing HS code in your classification request to guide your request.
 Depending on your preference and the origin of your provided HS code, Classify can validate the HS code and check its coherency against the item's description details

 - Destination country (optional) - Identifies which country the product will be classified to.
 The destination country must be displayed with each country’s two-letter abbreviation (ISO code) and not the actual country name, e.g. AU, not Australia.
 Including this field will power Classify to return an 8+ digit country-specific HS code instead of the universal 6-digit code.
 Learn more about the differences between universal and country-specific HS codes.

 Note: If you're uploading your bulk request CSV in Dashboard, the destination country will not be part of the template rather you will select your destination countries after you upload your bulk request CSV.

-Classify supports 136 languages, including 50 natively supported ones, which cover over 95% of active internet users.
-If the classification input is in one of these 50 languages, the classification is done without the need for translation.
-However, for other languages, you can specify the source language code, and Zonos will handle translation before classification.
+Classify supports 136 languages, including 50 languages supported natively, covering over 95% of active internet users.
+If the classification input is in one of these 50 languages, there is no need for translation.
+However, you can specify the source language code for the other non-native languages, and Zonos will handle translation before classification.

-There are no additional costs for using the natively supported or translated languages.
+There are no additional costs for languages needing translation.